apache/incubator-devlake-website/docs/Plugins/webhook.md

 #### Deployment - A real-world example in CircleCI

 The following demo shows how to post "deployments" to DevLake from CircleCI.
-In this example, the CircleCI job 'deploy' is used to do deployments.
+In this example, the CircleCI job 'deploy' is used to manage deployments.

   ```